rajeshr6r/mcp-server-weather-wsl/README.md

 ### Connecting to Claude Desktop

-1. Update your Claude Desktop configuration to include the weather server:
+1.a .
+Update your Claude Desktop configuration to include the weather server:

+#### Note : If you are using WSL setup use the alternative 1.b

 ```json
 {